 Brew Lake Map v18

-Challenging Trail IconThe logging road that you take from the paved Brew Main Road has deteriorated over the years and is now challenging to drive even with a 4x4.
+Challenging Trail IconThis map shows directions once you leave the paved road onto the gravel, Brew Main forest service road, which has deteriorated over the years and is now challenging to drive even with a 4x4.
 Some sections are quite steep and with plenty of loose boulders.
 Most of the road is quite narrow with the forest growing in from the sides.
-This logging road takes you three kilometres up into the forest and abruptly stops at a small, disintegrating bridge.
+This logging road takes you 4.3 kilometres up into the forest and abruptly stops at a small, disintegrating bridge where you now need to park and begin hiking the road for 1km to connect to the Brew Lake trail.
 Several of the large planks on the bridge have fallen through and there is a plastic barrier blocking it.
 There is room for a couple cars to park alongside the road just a few metres from this bridge and room for several cars further back down the road.
 Best not to block the road by parking as you do find the occasional vehicle parked beyond this bridge by some brave drivers that manage to cross it successfully.

 Brew Lake End of the Road

 Finding the Brew Lake trail is tricky from this overgrown logging road as the flagging tapes only begin when you near the trail(about 30 metres from the overgrown logging road).
 This short, 30 metre long section that sort of links the old logging road to the Brew Lake trail is hard to spot.
-It is however, very accurately shown on the map below.
+It is however, very accurately shown on the maps below.
 So just look for where it should be and walk into the trees until you spot the orange tree markers as well as the large yellow, square reflectors on the trees.

 Brew Lake Trail 4